 The human Cell Line Activation Test (h-CLAT) is a cell-based assay that identifies skin sensitizers by examining changes in the expression of cell surface markers (CD54 and CD86) implicated in dendritic cell activation, the third key event of the skin sensitization AOP.
 Following exposure of the THP-1 human monocyte cell line to the test substance, expression levels of CD54 and CD86 are quantified by flow cytometry and compared to controls.

 Building on the original DPRA (OECD TG 442C), this test assesses multiple substance concentrations and time points to provide quantitative reaction data.
-This information can assist in determining potency and has the potential to classify substances into UN GHS sub-category 1A substances from those falling into category 1B and/or non-categorized.
+This information can assist in determining skin sensitization potency and is being proposed to discriminate UN GHS sub-category 1A substances from those falling into category 1B and/or non-categorized.

 Similar to the DPRA assay, kDPRA examines the reactivity of test materials with nucleophilic peptides.
 High levels of conjugation are indicative of a potential sensitizer.

 As a next-generation assay, SENS-IS employs a Reconstructed human Epidermal (RhE) model and examines changes in the gene expression of 65 markers associated with epidermal response to pure compounds and formulations.
 The RhE model provides several features not represented in monolayer-based assays, including the barrier properties of the stratum corneum, metabolic activation/deactivation of substances and greater compatibility with insoluble compounds and formulations.

 Determination of skin sensitization potential is a critical endpoint in the safety assessment of raw materials, chemicals, mixtures and formulations.
 Although the Guinea Pig Maximization Test (GPMT) and Local Lymph node assay (LLNA) have historically been used to address this adverse effect, in vitro assays have been developed and validated in order to replace these resource-intensive animal tests.